decretist/Dissertation/Chapter4/chapter4.md

 preparing a critical edition to restore it to a state as close as possible to what Reuter and Silagi presumably intended.

-In 1946, Father Roberto Busa, SJ (d.
-2011), began work on what ultimately became the *Index Thomisticus*, a concordance of the works of St Thomas Aquinas.
+In 1946, Father Roberto Busa, SJ (d.2011), began work on what ultimately became the *Index Thomisticus*, a concordance of the works of St Thomas Aquinas.
 In 1949, Father Busa secured crucial support from Thomas J. Watson of IBM, allowing concordance generation to be carried out by means of electro-mechanical and later electronic computers operating on punch-card data.
-The *Index Thomisticus* is recognized today as the first important humanities computing project, and figures prominently in origin stories for digital humanities as a discipline.[^18] The success of Father Busa's project inspired a number of imitators, as well as the development of specialized
+The *Index Thomisticus* is recognized today as the first important humanities computing project and figures prominently in origin stories for digital humanities as a discipline.[^18] The success of Father Busa's project inspired a number of imitators, as well as the development of specialized